turbolent/collection-view/README.md

 * **animationDuration: _number_**

-  Specifies how long animations take.
-Also needs to be set as the `transition-duration` style property of the elements.
+  Specifies how long animations take by default.
+Animations durations for each element can also be provided through the delegate method `getAnimationDuration`.

   Default: `CollectionView.DEFAULT_ANIMATION_DURATION` = `400`

-* **appearingClassName: _string_**

-  Class name which is applied to elements while they are appearing.

-  Default: `CollectionView.DEFAULT_APPEARING_CLASS_NAME`

-* **disappearingClassName: _string_**

-  Class name which is applied to elements while they are disappearing.

-  Default: `CollectionView.DEFAULT_DISAPPEARING_CLASS_NAME`

 ## Examples